vmware-archive/vmware-vcenter/README.md

    a) Creating the VMware Virtual Machine instance based on the specified base image or the base image template name.
    b) Deleting the Virtual Machine from the vCenter environment.

+2) esx_maintmode.md: This readme file talks about following host system functionalities.
+   a) Switches the host in to maintenance mode.
+   b) Gets the host out of the maintenance mode.